strdr4605/strdr4605.github.io/posts/2024-02-06-react-native-lexical.md

 └── vite.config.ts
 ```

-Important to not enable zoom in the webview, add this to `index.html`:
+Important to not enable zoom in the WebView, add this to `index.html`:

 ```html
 <meta